siqueries/datioml/README.md

 # Datio ML

 Machine Learning Server for predictive analysis.
-Initially was part of SiQueries QuickSense (a CloudBI), refactored and will be release as an open source project.
+Initially was part of SiQueries QuickSense (Cloud BI), refactored and will be release as an open source project.

 Built-On:
     * Spark MLLib